bkestelman/easy-nginx-docker/README.md

 Modifying your site files in easy-nginx-docker/ will change your site in real time.

-You can multiple containers on different ports using the same tag.
+You can run multiple containers on different ports using the same tag.

-To run different versions of your site, clone easy-nginx-docker again (rename the first one).
+To run different versions of your site at the same time, clone easy-nginx-docker again (rename the first one) copy a different version of your site there, and run the script as above.

 ## Feedback
 Please open an issue to report a bug or request a feature.
 The goal of this project is to make setting up a site as quick and easy as possible!